Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Appendix I. Correctness check via between two samplers

-Since the maximum value of \ARD\ is 44.4\%, so we further check whether the value will decrease as expected when we have a longer chain.
-We have found that the difference between the two algorithms in terms of \ARD\ becomes smaller and smaller when we run both algorithms for a longer period.
-This is also the case when conducting our simulation studies.
-We validate this by providing a violin plot in Appendix G comparing the \ARD\ from the current run with the results from a longer run.
-We denoted the \ARD\ from the current run as ``shorter" and the \ARD\ from a longer run as ``longer", where \HMC\ had a walltime of 12 days and \LBPS\ had a walltime of 10 days.
-Each method had a walltime around two days longer than the current run.
-It has been validated that when we have longer chains, the \ARD\ values will decrease, indicating smaller difference between the two methods.
-The maximum of \ARD\ dropped from 44\% to 37\% when we have a longer walltime.
+Since the maximum value of \ARD\ is 44.4\%, we further check whether it will decrease as expected if we run the chain longer.
+The discrepancy between the posterior samples from the two algorithms decreases if we have a longer chain.
+We validate this by providing a violin plot below comparing the \ARD\ from the current run denoted as ``shorter''with a longer run denoted as ``longer''. \HMC\ had a walltime of 12 days and \LBPS\ had a walltime of 10 days.
+Later, we ran each method for two more days.
+The maximum of \ARD\ dropped from 44\% to 37\% .